garciacastano09/gwtoauth/README.md

 # gwtoauth
-Demo for authenticating a GWT application with Google and Facebook
+Demo for authenticating a GWT application with Google and LinkedIn